actionml/universal-recommender/README.md

 ##What is a Universal Recommender

 The Universal Recommender (UR) will accept a range of data, auto correlate it, and allow for very flexible queries.
-The MMR is different from most recommenders in these ways:
+The UR is different from most recommenders in these ways:

 * It takes a single very strong "primary" event type&mdash;one that clearly reflects a user's preference&mdash;and correlates any number of other event types to the primary event.
 This has the effect of using virtually any user action to recommend the primary action.
 Much of a user’s clickstream can be used to make recommendations.
 If a user has no history of the primary action (purchase for instance) but does have history of views, personalized recommendations for purchases can still be made.
 With user purchase history the recommendations become better.
 ALS-type recommenders have been used with event weights but except for ratings these often do not result in better performance.
 * It can boost and filter based on events or item metadata/properties.
 This means it can give personalized recs that are biased toward “SciFi” and filtered to only include “Promoted” items when the business rules call for this.